01 of 11

 Forget a Thank You Note

 Thank you notes are always in order for anything someone does for you.
 Whether you receive a gift or get invited to a party, always follow up with a note to show some gratitude.
+Even if you receive a bad gift, you should show good manners and thank the person in a written note.
 It doesn’t have to be long, but it should be specific and heartfelt.Continue to 5 of 11 below.

 05 of 11